UncleSamJC/HTMLandCSS/README.md

-# CSS-Pool
+# HTML and CSS
-For css practice
+For showing the HTML and CSS